 - Available only in the block of code in which it is declared.
 This is the smallest scope available.

 - Available to all code in the procedure in which it is declared.

 - Available to all code in the module, class, or trait in which it is declared.

 You specify the scope of an element with its declaration.
 The scope is an effect of these decisions:

 - The position at which you declare the element – block, procedure, etc.

 - The access level of the element.

-Be careful when you define variables with the same name in different scopes, because the results can be incorrect.
+Be careful when you make variables with the same name in different scopes, because the results can be incorrect.
 See References to Declared Elements for more information.